parth99p/parth99p/README.md

 ## Hi, I'm Parth

-Computer Engineering student with a strong passion for technology and innovation.<br/>
+Computer Engineering with a strong passion for technology and innovation.<br/>
 I'm always looking for opportunities to grow and contribute meaningfully through tech.<br/>
 Join the [B10](https://discord.gg/sT5h37Zx)